Our project aims to democratically organize a reverential community around an ecologically- and socially-regenerative worldview.

 The word democracy derives from the ancient Greek demokratia, formed from the roots demos ("people") and kratos ("rule").From Ballotpedia↗ In the phrase of Abraham Lincoln, democracy is a government "of the people, by the people, and for the people."

-Democracy as a process that a collective individuation can use to make decisions.
+Democracy as a process that collective individuations can use to make decisions.
+Can be structured in various ways, some of which may promote division more than others.

 Concerned with "the general forms to be found in the dynamics and organisation of complex systems (living systems, small groups and communities, cultures and societies): how they emerge and develop, how they maintain themselves as stable wholes, how they evolve and adapt in changing circumstances."
 From Bernard Scott↗ Cybernetics can be described as the study of "feedback and circular causality in biological and social systems" From Bernard Scott↗

-Cybernetic processes as ways that psychological- and collective-individuations attempt to maintain their stability.
+Cybernetic processes as describing ways that biological-, psychological- and collective-individuations attempt to maintain their stability.

 The study of how organisms interact with one another and with their physical environment.
 Topics includes Panarchy and Ecological Economics.

-Ecology as the existential relationships that psychological- and collective-individuations must manage with their environment.
+Ecology as describing the existential relationships that biological-, psychological- and collective-individuations must manage with their environment.

 "...life processes themselves, by their very nature, are meaning-making, informational processes, that is, sign processes (semioses), and thus can be fruitfully understood within a semiotic perspective." from Towards A Semiotic Biology: Life Is The Action Of Signs.
 Edited by Kull Kalevi, Emmeche Claus

-Biosemiotics as the capability of psychological- and collective-individuations to recognize, interpret, create and modify signs.
+Biosemiotics as the capability of biological-, psychological- and collective-individuations to recognize, interpret, create and modify signs.

 "the view that the Universe (in the sense of the totality of all existence) and God are identical (implying a denial of the personality and transcendence of God)."
 From Wikipedia↗

-Naturalistic Pantheism as the view that all of existence is a "pre-/current-/post-individual" field of potential, which is a focus of reverence.
+Naturalistic Pantheism as seeing all of existence as a sea of uneven and concurrent "pre-/current-/post-individuating" processes, worthy of reverence.

 A philosophy of how to live one's life.
 Goal of leading a flourishing life with a peace of mind, focusing on things within our control (mostly our own thoughts and attitudes), understanding that being a good person is primary and everything else are preferred or dispreferred 'indifferents', using a reflective mind to possibly distance oneself from the immediate raw emotions of a situation and choosing whether or not to give them assent.
 Practicing a virture ethics of temperance, justice, wisdom and courage.